The world's first AI-native school

 School has spent twelve years on the one thing AI now does best.
 Arena spends the day on everything it can't.

-AI doesn't just hand every kid a better tutor.
+AI doesn't just hand every student a better tutor.
 It clears the floor — fast — so the whole day is finally free for the things school was never built to teach.

 Mornings — the tutor that knows them.